kean/Nuke/README.md

 Nuke.loadImage(with: url, into: imageView)
 ```

-There is a very common scenario where the placeholder (or the failure image) needs to be displayed with a content mode different from the one used for the loaded image.  `ImageViewOptions` to do precisely that:
+There is also a very common scenario when the placeholder (or the failure image) needs to be displayed with a content mode different from the one used for the loaded image. `ImageViewOptions` supports precisely that:

 ```swift
 var options = ImageViewOptions()